Mental Health counselor and CEO calls for community to change mental health stigma

 JACKSONVILLE, Fla. -- Court records indicate that the suspect from the deadly mass shooting at the landing had a history of mental health issues.
 Regardless, JSO says he still purchased his firearm legally.

-In the wake of that mass shooting Dr. Theresa Rulien, a local mental health counselor and the President and CEO of the Child Guidance Center in Jacksonville, says there is a mental health crisis gripping the nation and Florida is one of the states that needs the most help nin regard to services and resources for those in need of treatment.
+In the wake of that mass shooting, Dr. Theresa Rulien, a local mental health counselor and the President and CEO of the Child Guidance Center in Jacksonville, says there is a mental health crisis gripping the nation, and Florida is one of the states that need the most help in regard to services and resources for those in need of treatment.

 "I would say we have a mental health issue because we are not addressing the issue as we should," said Dr. Rulien, "We are not funding services like we should."